swaminator/create-react-app-auth-amplify/README.md

 ## Hosting with the AWS Amplify Console

 The AWS Amplify Console provides continuous deployment and hosting for modern web apps (single page apps and static site generators).
-Continuous deployment allows developers to deploy updates to their web app on every code commit to their Git repository.
+Continuous deployment allows developers to deploy updates to their frontend and backend on every code commit to their Git repository.
 If the build succeeds, the app is deployed and hosted on a global CDN with an *amplifyapp.com* domain.
 The Amplify Console offers globally available CDNs, easy custom domain setup, feature branch deployments, and password protection.

-1. Push your code to a Git repository of your choice.
+1. Push your code to Git.
 1. Login to the [AWS Amplify Console](https://console.aws.amazon.com/amplify/home) and choose **Connect app**
-1. Connect your repository and branch.
+1. Connect repository and select `master` branch.
 1. Accept the default build settings.
 1. Give the Amplify Console permission to deploy backend resources with your frontend.
 This will allow the Console to detect changes to your backend on every code commit.
 If you do not have a service role, follow the prompts to create one.
 1. Review your changes and then choose **Save and deploy**.
-You app will now be available at `https://master.unique-id.amplifyapp.com`.
+You app will now be available in a few minutes at `https://master.unique-id.amplifyapp.com`.

+The Amplify Console will first check for changes to your backend, and then build and deploy your frontend to a managed hosting environment.
+You can now continuously deploy changes to your frontend or backend and Amplify will automatically deploy those changes.
+Learn how to customize the sign-in UI [here](https://aws-amplify.github.io/docs/js/authentication#customize-ui).

 <!-- <img src="https://github.com/swaminator/gatsby-auth-starter-aws-amplify/blob/master/src/images/amplify-console.gif" width="800"/> -->
 ![Amplify Console](src/images/amplifyconsole-cra.gif)

-You can now continuously deploy changes to your frontend or backend and Amplify will automatically deploy those changes.
-Learn how to customize the sign-in UI [here](https://aws-amplify.github.io/docs/js/authentication#customize-ui).